Do Go On - 207 - The Golden State Killer

 because he hadn't heard from her for a day or so,

-Oh, it's an awful discovery.
+Oh, that's an awful discovery.

-Detectives also noticed that the couple's television
+Detectives also noticed that the couple's television was found in the backyard,

 possibly the killer's attempt to make the crime appear to be a botched robbery.